 Even with a comfortable group, it doesn't hurt to introduce a new topic of conversation to liven up the party.
-That's why many hosts find it helpful to choose a few topics for conversation to make it a bit easier for guests to chat it up.
+That's why many hosts find it helpful to choose a few topics of conversation to make it a bit easier for guests to chat it up.
 You, as host, can introduce a topic to the group once everyone has arrived at your party.
 Alternatively, you can fill an attractive bowl with slips of paper that have questions that lead to conversations.
 Leave them on the dinner table or on tables around your party room to encourage guests to pick them up and begin chatting on their own.
 In either case, your guests will appreciate you for not neglecting the most important part of any party—the conversations.

 When choosing topics for conversation, you should try to avoid subjects that could potentially cause fights among your guests.
 The classics that fall into this category are discussions about religion or politics.
 Even on local levels, there can be controversy such as whether the school budget should be approved or whether neighbors should be allowed to host loud, outside parties late into the night.
 The purpose of your gathering is to encourage your guests to know each other and get along, not fan the flames of long-standing arguments.

 You should also aim to begin conversations about topics which are easy for many people to join in, not with limited subjects that only a few know about.
 Choose ideas that will get people to laugh, reminisce, or share comfortably, but not so personally that anyone would feel uncomfortable.